smko77/smko77.github.io/_pages/2025-Spring-seminar.md

 ### Talk 7
 * Title : Derived prismatic cohomology
 * Abstract : We introduce non-abelian derived functor to extend the notion of prismatic cohomology to non-smooth case and generalize Hodge-Tate comparison theorem in non-smooth case.
 We discuss how to compute derived prismatic cohomology by descent to quasi-regular semi-perfectoid rings, which will be useful in later talks.

+### Talk 8
+* Title : The &eacute;tale comparison theorem
+* Abstract : We shall discuss mixed characteristic perfection, its relationship to the v/arc topology of a p-adic scheme, and use these themes to deduce the &eacute;tale comparison theorem for prismatic cohomology.